1Alzahraaa2/D3V_M1ND5/README.md

 The system uses Tkinter event loop (window.after) for smooth updates.

 ## Challenges
-- The AI may analyze emotions from text or voice, but user feelings are not always clearly expressed.
+- The AI may analyze emotions from text or image, but user feelings are not always clearly expressed.
 - The application may sometimes provide general or inappropriate guidance if the model is not well controlled.
 - The system must be carefully designed to avoid causing stress or using harsh or negative language.